Esslinger's Classes at Kenyon College

 2. either export or open in photoshop from Lightroom

-4. Create a document canvas in Photoshop that is approximately 8x10 inches at 300 dpi and copy and past image elements on different layers.
+4. You can start with a background scan or create an empty document canvas in Photoshop that is approximately 8x10 inches at 300 dpi and copy and past image elements on different layers.
 Do not cut out elements before pasting into new document.
-Select and copy entire file and paste into new canvas on separate layers.
+Select and copy entire scans and paste into new canvas on separate layers.

 5. If you leave file as a smart object before resizing, you will not deteriorate the quality.
-You can change to a rasterized image if needed for certain filters. (lower opacity to position it)
+Resize as needed. (lower opacity to position it).
+You can change to a rasterized image if needed for certain filters.

 1. Choose the layer you want to affect.